 Overall, humane exclusion techniques make your property less desirable or inviting for wildlife.
 Generally, remove outdoor food sources (pet and bird food, secure trash), ensure exterior maintenance and security (no holes, covered crawl spaces, motion-sensor lights), and minimize shelters (open decks, wood piles, leaf litter, old sheds).

-We do not recommend trapping and relocating wildlife, as it is harmful to the animal and is not a long-term solution.
+Think Wild DOES NOT trap and relocate wildlife, as it is harmful to the animal and is not a long-term solution.
 It is also illegal to trap and relocate most native wildlife and their nests, especially if it is a migratory bird species.
 Other than humane exclusion, for predators, extermination is the only other option – but it is not a permanent fix.

 Humane exclusion techniques offer inexpensive, long-lasting, humane, environmentally friendly and safe solutions to human and wildlife conflicts.

 Call our wildlife field services technician with questions or fill out this form to request a phone consultation and/or site visit: